alexsle/got_a_joke/README.md

 # got_a_joke
-Send your friend(s) a daily joke!
-Python script to email a random line from the text file.
+Send your friends a daily joke!
+This Python script emails a random line from the text file.